Computational-Semantics-and-Pragmatics/connectives/questions.md

     1. If she doesn't study, she enjoys life.
     1. If she doesn't get good grades, she doesn't enjoy life.

-    Symbolize these statements in propositional logic and construct a truth-tree to answer the following questions:
+    Symbolize these statements in propositional logic and construct a truth-tree (or any other method of your choice) to answer the following questions.
+You do not need to include your tree (or table) in the solution:

     - Does she enjoy life?
     - Does she get good grades?